 - Musical instruments, drums, ritual objects

-- Material for the “Open Mike” (a piano will be available)
+- Material for the “Open Mike”

 - Materials related to men’s issues

 - Large comfortable pillows for sitting on the floor, or back jack chairs

 - Artwork, craftwork, or photographs for exhibition (throughout the weekend there will be an exhibition of things that participants have created or wrought with their hands such as artworks, craftwork, drawings or photographs of buildings built or gardens planted, etc.)